-- Internet connection – there’s a great choice to suit all budgets, but the fastest (and most expensive) connection possible in your area is recommended…saves you pulling your hair out over slow computer.
+- Internet connection – there’s a great choice to suit all budgets, but the fastest (and most expensive) connection possible in your area is recommended…saves frustrations over slow computer.

 - Decor: This is where the fun begins.
-Let your creative juices flow and create the perfect work from home environment – the best of both worlds.
+Let your creative juices flow and build the perfect work from home environment – the best of both worlds.
 What inspires you, what gets you going in the morning.
-What pictures on the wall (no excuse if it’s kitchen tools…there are super smart kitchen tools on the market these days) what plants, books on the shelves and photo frames inspire you?
-This is the branding section where, no matter how small your company or how far down the business hierarchy you exist, this is where you can turbocharge your career.
-No office politics, no interruptions if you don’t let them, nothing to stop you.
+What pictures on the wall, what plants, books on the shelves and photo frames inspire you?
+This is the branding section where, no matter how small your company or how far down the corporate ladder you exist, this is where you can turbo-charge your career.
+No office politics, no interruptions, nothing to stop you.

 Why Staying at Home doesn’t work for Everybody

-It just doesn’t…we’re all different and some people prefer the interaction with colleagues, the change in scenery that work away from home offers and the perks including subsidised staff canteen, IT help on tap and much more.
+It just doesn’t…we’re all different and some people prefer the interaction with colleagues and the change of scenery that work away from home offers.
+And the perks including subsidised staff canteen, IT help on tap and much more.